fluidskateboards/programs/README.md

 06/25/2026 Went to DBT and volunteered at the midnight mission

 06/28/2026 Skated for 6 miles, fed the dogs, and needlepointed.

+06/29/2026 Completed two courses required for Jersey Mike's, and volunteered at a kitchen.
+Recorded a song.